william-xia/Scaling-DeblurGAN/README.md

 ```bash
 module load openmpi/intel/4.0.5
 ```
-4. Then, execute "train.py" with the config file "config.json" using the "mpiexec" command:
+4. Edit "config.json" as per your needs.
+Then, execute "train.py" with the config file "config.json" using the "mpiexec" command:
 ```bash
 mpiexec -n 4 python train.py —config config.json
 ```